oasisprotocol/nexus/README.md

 ## Local Development

-Below are instructions for running the Oasis Indexer locally, without Docker.
+Below are instructions for running Oasis Nexus locally, without Docker.

 ### Oasis Node

 You will need to run a local [node](https://docs.oasis.dev/general/run-a-node/set-up-your-node/run-non-validator) for development purposes.
-You will need to set the Unix socket in the `config/local-dev.yaml` file while running an instance of the Oasis Indexer.
+You will need to set the Unix socket in the `config/local-dev.yaml` file while running an instance of Oasis Nexus.
 For example, this will be `unix:/node/data/internal.sock` in Docker.

 **Note:** A newly created node takes a while to fully sync with the network.